Mf948/npx-employee-directory/README.md

 ![EmployeeDirectory](EmployeeDirectories.png)
 ## Description

  a employee directory with React.
-Employee Director that you will be able to find a person with a searchbar also you will be able to show more or less users.
+Employee Director that you will be able to find a person with a search bar also you will be able to show more or less users.

  App: https://mf948.github.io/npx-employee-directory/